majeed911/SOC-Homelab-Wazuh-Detection-Lab/README.md

-# SOC-Homelab-Wazuh-Detection-Lab
-SOC Homelab using Wazuh and Sysmon for Detection Engineering.

-# 🛡️ SOC Homelab - Wazuh Detection Lab
+# SOC Homelab - Wazuh Detection Lab

 ## Overview

-This project demonstrates a Security Operations Center (SOC) homelab built using Wazuh and Sysmon to detect and investigate Windows security events.
+This project demonstrates a SOC homelab built using Wazuh and Sysmon for Windows security monitoring.

-The lab simulates real-world attacker techniques and validates custom detection rules using Wazuh.
+The objective is to detect Windows brute-force login attempts by creating a custom Wazuh detection rule.

 ---